Skip to main content

 What this means for your home

-• We confirm the species at the wall before anything comes off the truck
+• We confirm what we're dealing with before anything comes off the truck, because spiders get misidentified constantly

 Paladin Pest Solutions spiders service scene in the Upstate of South Carolina, image 3